 Because many of the employees were long-term people, age discrimination was the biggest concern.
 Age discrimination lawsuits, while not as frequent as they were from 2008 to 2012 when the economy was so bad, are still high and going higher rapidly in the new environment of employee awareness, front page news stories, the lightning spread of information on social media.
 Employers do not want to become involved with the EEOC.

-In the end of the story, to avoid even the appearance of age discrimination in the layoff, a younger white male employee was selected for the layoff.
+At the end of the story, to avoid even the appearance of age discrimination in the layoff, a younger white male employee was selected for the layoff.
 The company retained an over age 50 male employee.

 The company also decided to eliminate a whole department.
 Most of the employees in the department were over age 40.
 By eliminating the department, age discrimination culpability was also avoided.